Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 `await` is the place where the runtime can *change executors*.
 When you call an actor method from outside, the `await` is where you get enqueued on that actor's serial executor.
 Most of the design choices later in this chapter (actor reentrancy, `Sendable`, region-based isolation, priority escalation) are answers to the same question: *what guarantees do we need to switch executors safely?*

-### Three eras, one workspace

-GCD (2009) is C-friendly with no structured cancellation and no typed return values. `Operation` (2007, rebuilt on GCD in 2009) adds KVO state and dependency graphs but still no typed returns.
-Swift Concurrency (2021) replaces both with typed values, structured lifetime, and compile-time isolation.
-New code should default to Swift Concurrency; the older systems survive because they predate it and Apple frameworks still hand them out.

 ---

+The rest of this chapter walks each API in roughly the order it shipped.
+Default to Swift Concurrency in new code; the older systems survive because they predate it and Apple frameworks still hand them out.

 ## 1. POSIX Threads (`pthread`)